-Students should report bullying incidents to any member of staff e.g. Head of House, Head of School, Joint Principal (Ms Nicola Smith), Nurse, Tutor or directly to the Designated Safeguarding Lead (Mrs. B.L.
-Owen).
-Students may place letters of concern or complaint in the boxes around School on floor B1, 1 and 3 in the New Building and just inside the School Library door and in the School Music Library.
-However, although it must be noted that anonymous_letters can be more difficult to deal with, they will still be taken seriously.
-Students and staff have direct access to the 'Be Safe' box on the Intranet 'drop down' on their log- in screen.
-Messages go straight to the Designated Safeguarding Lead's 'inbox'.
-Students can also speak to the Independent Listener (Jane Leary - telephone number 07849909077), or the School Counsellors (make an appointment via the nurses or House staff).
-Advice is also available on the school intranet/parent portal.

-Childline (0800 1111) details are on display around school.
-The details ofthe Children's Commissioner (0800 528 0731) are on display around boarding houses.
-The Anti-bullying Alliance, Childnet, Kidscape and Beat Bullying are some of the other organisations which provide appropriate guidance.
+- Students should report bullying incidents to any member of staff e.g. Head of House, Head of School, Joint Principal (NS), Nurse, Tutor or directly to the Designated Safeguarding Lead (B.L.
+Owen). - Students may place letters of concern or complaint in the boxes around School on floor B1, 1 and 3 in the New Building and just inside the School Library door and in the School Music Library.
+However, although it must be noted that anonymous letters can be more difficult to deal with, they will still be taken seriously. - Students and staff have direct access to the 'Be Safe' box on the Intranet 'drop down' on their log-in screen.
+Messages go straight to the Designated Safeguarding Lead's 'in-box'. - Students can also speak to the Independent Listener (Andy Silver telephone number 07849909077), or the School Counsellors (make an appointment via the nurses or House staff). - Advice is also available on the school intranet / parent portal. - Childline (0800 1111) details are on display around school. - The details of the Children's Commissioner (0800 528 0731) are on display in boarding Houses. - The Anti-bullying Alliance, Childnet, Kidscape and Beat Bullying are some of the other organisations which provide appropriate guidance.
 The Anti- Bullying Alliance provides useful resources for student, parents and staff.